 Throughout the year, JAC attends community events to give Carson City residents and visitors a chance to meet the bus drivers, check out the inside of the buses, and get more information on routes and schedules.
 If you are planning an upcoming event and would like JAC to attend, please contact the office staff at (775) 841-RIDE.

 JAC is committed to ensuring that no person shall, on the basis of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance, and that no discrimination takes place in any of the programs it and its subrecipients operate.
-To obtain more information on JAC's nondiscrimination obligations, send a written request to the address below.
+To obtain more information on JAC's nondiscrimination obligations, send a written request to the address below or click here.
 If anyone feels that he/she or others protected by Title VI have been discriminated against, a complaint may be filed.
-To file a complaint, send a written notice to Transportation Manager, 3505 Butti Way, Carson City, NV, 89701, RE: Title VI Complaint.
+To file a complaint, complete the form at the link below and send to Transportation Manager, 3505 Butti Way, Carson City, NV, 89701, RE: Title VI Complaint.
 A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington, DC 20590.

 In addition to the requirements under the Dept. of Transportation (DOT) Americans with Disabilities Act (ADA) for the complementary paratransit service, JAC also follows DOT ADA requirements for its fixed route service.
 These are provided here so that our customers may have an even knowledge base with the employees serving them.
 Click here to view these policies and procedures.